 I launched NEFFA in 2004, as a way to better express my creativity and to give me the opportunity to turn my original ideas into surprising products and concepts.
 The name NEFFA means “net effe anders” in Dutch, wanting to do things just a little bit differently.
 I believe that distinctiveness and individuality in people and materials are the elements that make the world an interesting place to live in.
 My aim is to develop the ultimate personalised garment and I am researching the different levels of personalisation.

-3) What other projects in the sustainable textiles/fashion space you are excited about (done by you or others)?
+What other projects in the sustainable textiles/fashion space you are excited about?

 Other projects that I am exited about are for example Solar fiber (solar energy in garments) and of course other biomaterials from companies, like Modern Meadow, Fruitleather, Algiknit or Pinatex.
 There are many resources that we can use to create textiles from.